Fellowships

 Forensic Psychiatry

-The Forensic Psychiatry Residency at the Rutgers Robert Wood Johnson Medical School (Rutgers-RWJMS) offers advanced PGY-V training for psychiatrists who wish to subspecialize in forensic psychiatry.
-The residency is a one-year full-time program.
-The core program is the Rutgers-RWJMS General Psychiatry Residency based in Piscataway, New Jersey.
+The Forensic Psychiatry Fellowship at Rutgers University - Robert Wood Johnson Medical School offers advanced PGY-V training for psychiatrists who wish to subspecialize in forensic psychiatry.
+The fellowship is a one-year full-time program.
+Two fellows participate in the program each year.
+The core program is the Rutgers Robert Wood Johnson Medical School General Psychiatry Residency based in Piscataway, New Jersey.

-Forensic psychiatry residents will rotate through New Jersey’s correctional facilities, state forensic hospital, and private practices of faculty members.
-The didactic curriculum joins that of the consortium of forensic psychiatry programs in New York City, thereby providing the fellow both excellent didactic training and connections to one’s professional peers.
-Participation in research is a required aspect of training, and is readily accomplished with the support of the program director.
-The residents, under supervision by the program director and other faculty, will develop the skills requisite for the competent practice of forensic psychiatry: diagnostic acumen; logical thought; critical analysis; lucid writing; understanding of the legal framework in which psychiatrists work; and competence in forensic assessments such as competence to stand trial, insanity, and general and sexual dangerousness, among others.
+The didactic curriculum joins that of the consortium of forensic psychiatry programs in New York City, thereby providing the fellows both excellent didactic training and connections to one’s professional peers.
+Participation in a scholarly project is a required aspect of training, and is readily accomplished with the support of the program director.
+The fellows, under supervision by the program director and other faculty, develop the skills requisite for the competent practice of forensic psychiatry: diagnostic acumen; logical thought; critical analysis; lucid writing; understanding of the legal framework in which psychiatrists work; and competence in forensic assessments such as competence to stand trial, insanity, and general and sexual dangerousness, among others.

-University Correctional Healthcare (UCHC) - Newark, Trenton, Clinton, Bordentown, and Jamesburg
+University Correctional Healthcare (UCHC) - Newark, Wrightstown, Clinton, and Bordentown

 Anne Klein Forensic Center (AKFC) – Trenton

-Private Practice – various sites in northern and central New Jersey
+Private Practices and Clinics – various sites in northern and central New Jersey

 Block 12 Months